ColoradoStark/API-For-MMORPG-Game/README.md

-# API-PHP
+# API For an Asynchronous MMORPG Game
-A simple CRUD API using the slim framework
+A very simple CRUD API using the slim framework.

 This repository is intended to be used with a server deployed by this wrapper: https://github.com/ColoradoStark/API-Server-Wrapper